-Appeal No. 43 of 2016
+Appeal No. 45 of 2016

-- iv.
-That the SCN is bad in law as the Respondent failed to issue SCN to the Company despite the clear provisions of law that in case of default in complying with the provisions of Section 158, the company and every officer of the company who is knowingly and willfully a party to the default shall be liable for penal action. - 5.
-The Respondent has rebutted the grounds of appeal in the following manner; - i.
+- 5. The Respondent has rebutted the grounds of appeal in the following manner; - i.
 The Impugned Order has been passed after due consideration of written and verbal submissions of the appellant and it is based on lawful and cogent grounds. - ii.
 The law does not distinguish the roles of executive and non-executive directors.
 The paragraph 6.47 of the Manual of Code of Corporate Governance states that there is no distinction between executive and non-executive directors as far as their legal responsibilities are concerned.
 Furthermore, the directors of a listed company while filing their consents to act as directors, inter alia, give an undertaking that they are aware of their duties under the Ordinance.
 It is mandatory for the directors of a listed company to have knowledge of the requirements of applicable laws including holding AGM.
 The Appellant being a member of the Board was responsible to ensure compliance of timelines given by the Ordinance to hold the AGM, however, he failed to discharge his duties in a required manner.
 The directors have fiduciary duties towards the Company and its shareholders therefore, they are liable to a higher level of accountability, which requires them to be vigilant to perform their duties. - iii.
-The law on holding of AGM (section 158) sets out definite time limits to be followed whereby a company is required to hold its AGM once at least in every calendar year within a period of four months following the close of its financial year, and not more than fifteen months after the holding of its last preceding AGM. - iv.
+The Section 158 sets out definite time limits to be followed whereby a company is required to hold its AGM once at least in every calendar year within a period of four months following the close of its financial year, and not more than fifteen months after the holding of its last preceding AGM. - iv.
 A Company is an artificial person and those who manage its affairs are under a legal as well as fiduciary obligation, to run the affairs of the Company in accordance with law.
-The Appellant and other directors therefore, cannot be absolved form the default and its consequences.
+The Appellant and other directors therefore, cannot be absolved form the default and its consequences. - 6.
+We have heard the parties (Appellant and Respondent) and perused the record of the Appeal.
+We have also gone through the written arguments of the Appellant submitted